README

 Tuples are collections of fixed length and element types.
 In JavaScript the closest thing to this would be an array of a

-specific length
+specific length.

 Object shapes

-tests whether a value conform to definition
+shape(definition) tests whether a value conform to definition.

 The definition may be composed of the following: